BuildAndBreak/Secret-Friend/README.md

 After all members have voted, each participant can:

-- choose to add up to three wishlist items.
-These wishes are visible only to the person who is assigned to give them a gift, which is especially helpful for groups where participants may not know each other very well.
+- Choose to add up to three wishlist items.
+These are visible only to the person assigned to buy the gift, which is especially helpful for groups where participants may not know each other well.

 - reveal their Secret Santa and see the wishlist of the person they are buying a gift for, making the exchange easier and more thoughtful.